Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 This choice depends on your user base: if your users are located in USA and EU then GMS should be preferable, otherwise if your users are located in countries where Google services aren't available, like China, or your users almost exclusively own Huawei/Honor devices then we suggest to prioritize HMS.

 Additionally, if you set up a *build flavor* for each store in your app project, then use GMS only with Google Play Store releases and HMS only for Huawei AppGallery releases.

+### Do I need to configure ProGuard for Catapush?

+No, you don't need to add Catapush-specific rules to your ProGuard configuration.

+All the Catapush library modules provide a `consumer-rules.pro` rules configuration file that gets merged to your app's ProGuard configuration at build time!

 ### What's the size of the library?